How Alexandria Ocasio-Cortez pulled off the year's biggest political upset

 — Alexandria Ocasio-Cortez (@Ocasio2018) March 14, 2018

-What happened in the 14th district isn’t a formula that will work everywhere.
-Most places aren’t as full of voters as disconnected from their party leadership as New York City is, and few longtime incumbents were as ill-prepared for a brawl as Crowley, who had been gifted the seat by his predecessor without ever having to fight for it.
-Ocasio-Cortez turned out to be really good at politics; lots of longshot candidates aren’t.
+What happened in the 14th District isn’t a formula that will work everywhere.
+Most places aren’t as full of voters as disconnected from their party leadership as New York City is, and few longtime incumbents are as ill-prepared for a brawl as Crowley was; he had been gifted the seat by his predecessor without ever having to fight for it.
+Ocasio-Cortez turned out to be really good at politics; lots of long-shot candidates aren’t.
 And it probably helps that Republicans don’t have a prayer of winning a congressional election in Jackson Heights.
 But many Democrats, including Crowley, may have written off Ocasio-Cortez because of her youth and lack of institutional support.
 Instead, she won because of that.
-And after Tuesday, a lot more young progressives just might think they can too.
+And after Tuesday, a lot more young progressives just might think they can, too.